-with a broad view of the environment.
-Therefore, they provide us the potential to explore perhaps the most visually sophisticated and dynamic manifestation of a radiolar eve visual system.
-Acromegalomma vesiculosum occurs in coastal and estuarine habitats around Western Europe and is abundant in shallow sublittoral and intertidal sand and gravel flats (Ruiz, 2007).
+Amongst the sabellids, the visual system of A. vesiculosum has received the most attention, with studies on its behavioural light response, photoreceptor fine structure, and intracellular physiological light response (Nicol, 1950; Lawrence and Krasne, 1965; Leutscher-Hazelhoff, 1984; as Branchiomma vesiculosum in all).
+The two large, manyfaceted, compound eyes of A. vesiculosum are prominently positioned on the dorsal-most radioles, with a broad view of the environment.
+Therefore, they provide us the potential to explore perhaps the most visually sophisticated and dynamic manifestation of a radiolar eye visual system.
+A. vesiculosum occurs in coastal and estuarine habitats around Western Europe and is abundant in shallow sublittoral and intertidal sand and gravel flats (Ruiz, 2007).
 Therefore, they are regularly exposed to broad light intensity variations and spectral compositions.
-In shallow waters, they must also cope with caustic flicker, which involves waves on the surface refracting sunlight in a spatiotemporally varying manner, resulting in rapid, variable intensity fluctuations that pose particular challenges to a visual system (McFarland and Loew, 1983; Maximov, 2000; Swirski et al., 2009).
+In shallow waters, they must also cope with caustic flicker, which involves waves on the surface refracting sunlight in a spatiotemporally varying manner, resulting in rapid, variable intensity fluctuations that pose particular challenges to a visual system (McFarland and Loew, 1983; Maximov 2000; Swirski et al., 2009).
 In such a light environment, A. vesiculosum's eyes must adapt to constant irregular flicker to avoid withdrawing unnecessarily while still being able to discern potential threats - which are themselves also illuminated with caustic flicker.

-Acromegalomma vesiculosum is an accessible species for experimentation and a promising model to examine the functional properties of many-eyed visual systems and startle responses in general.
-Many-eyed visual systems are common in marine organisms including echinoderms, bivalves and jellyfish (Land, 1965; Nilsson et al., 2005; Garm and Nilsson, 2014; Kirwan et al., 2018).
+A. vesiculosum is an accessible species for experimentation and a promising model to illuminate the functional properties of multi-eye visual systems and startle responses in general.
+Multi-eyed visual systems are common in marine organisms including echinoderms, bivalves, and jellyfish (Land, 1965; Nilsson et al., 2005; Garm and Nilsson, 2014; Kirwan et al., 2018).
 This visual approach presents unique challenges and opportunities to their function in aquatic habitats.
-Compared with paired-cephalic eyes such as ours, distributed eyes must gather and encode light information from many, sometimes heavily overlapping, nodes in a consistent and interoperable manner.
+Compared to paired-cephalic eyes such as ours, distributed eyes must gather and encode light information from many sometimes heavily overlapping nodes in a consistent and interoperable manner.
 How does such a system adapt to fluctuations in a dynamic light environment in order to reliably communicate salient visual information to the brain?
 How do many-eyed visual systems compare and relate to other dispersed sensory modalities such as mechanoreception?
 What visually guided behaviours can be supported by a many-eyed visual system?

-Here, we employed electroretinogram (ERG) recordings to describe the spectral sensitivity along with the dynamic range and temporal resolution of A. vesiculosum eyes.
-We report that the eyes have a broad dynamic range and that the spectral sensitivity of the eyes indicates a single visual pigment with the wavelength of maximum absorbance (λ{max}) at 508 nm.
-Also, we describe an atypical lights-off spectral response with asymmetric time-to-peak and consider its possible implications.
+Here we employ electroretinogram (ERG) recordings to describe the spectral sensitivity along with the dynamic range and temporal resolution of A. vesiculosum eyes.
+We report that the eyes have a broad dynamic range and that the spectral sensitivity of the eyes indicates a single visual pigment with the wavelength of maximum absorbance ( $\lambda{max}$ ) at 508 nm.
+Also, we describe an atypical light-off spectral response with asymmetric time-to-peak and consider its possible implications.
 The critical flicker fusion frequency of the radiolar eyes was a remarkable 35 Hz, indicating high temporal resolution, unusual among many-eyed visual systems.
 Finally, we present evidence that the smaller lateral eyes have identical light responses to the large dorsal-most eyes, though diminished in amplitude.
-We consider these physiological properties in the context of the fan worm's light environment and their utility in the behavioural response to looming threats.
-Finally, we explore the properties of the radiolar eyes in comparison with other unorthodox distributed visual systems.
+We consider these physiological properties in the context of the fan worms light environment and their utility in the behavioural response to looming threats.
+Finally, we explore the properties of the radiolar eyes in comparison to other unorthodox distributed visual systems.

-MATERIALS AND METHODS Animals
+MATERIALS AND METHODS

+Animals